-The sky location for the 1.2.1 blind data set proved to be easier to pin down and we were able to get away with shorter search chains of 25,000 points.
-These chains were composed of a 5,000 point frequency annealing search, a 5,000 point simulated annealing phase cooldown, a 10,000 point MCMC chain to explore the PDFs at unit heat, ending with a 5,000 point freezing of the chain to extract the MLEs.
-We have plotted the search chains for the blind data set in Figure 2, along with the values of the injected source parameters which were revealed after we had submitted our results.
-We see that the chains typically find the three most important parameters (M_c, μ, t_c) in around 1000 steps.
+The sky location for the 1.2.1 blind data set proved to be easier to pin down and we were able to get away with shorter search chains of 25 000 points.
+These chains were composed of a 5000 point frequency annealing search, a 5000 point simulated annealing phase cooldown, a 10 000 point MCMC chain to explore the PDFs at unit heat and ending with a 5000 point freezing of the chain to extract the MLEs.
+We have plotted the search chains for the blind data set in figure 2, along with the values of the injected source parameters which were revealed after we had submitted our results.
+We see that the chains typically find the three most important parameters (M_c , μ , t_c) in around 1000 steps.
 Once again the sky positions took longer to converge, but in this instance the chains converged on the injected parameter values.
-The search also accurately recovered the extrinsic parameters, save for the initial phase.
-The failure to recover the initial phase was due to a bug in our \mathcal{F} -Statistic routine that we overlooked when working on the training data.
+The search also accurately recovered the extrinsic parameters, saved for the initial phase.
+The failure to recover the initial phase was due to a bug in our \mathcal{F} -statistic routine that we overlooked when working on the training data.
 We should also mention that while the recovered value for the polarization ψ is off by π from what was injected, the polarization angle is only defined up to multiples of π so the solution is physically identical.

-In Figure 3 we have plotted the marginalized PDFs for the extrinsic parameters based on the merged MCMC chains from each different run.
-The solid line in each cell is the Fisher matrix prediction for the marginalized posteriors.
-While the chains we not long enough to fully characterize the posteriors, we see that the merged chains show good agreement with Fisher predictions for (M_c, θ, φ) .
+In figure 3 we have plotted the marginalized PDFs for the intrinsic parameters based on the merged MCMC chains from each different run.
+The solid line in each cell is the Fisher S506 N J Cornish and E K Porter matrix prediction for the marginalized posteriors.
+While the chains were not long enough to fully characterize the posteriors, we see that the merged chains show good agreement with Fisher predictions for (M_c, θ, φ) .
 The Fisher predictions for (μ, t_c) do not agree very well with the MCMC results.
 At this time we do not have an explanation for the disagreement.

 Figure 2.
-A plot of three search chains for eight of the nine parameters for the blind Challenge 1.2.1 data set.
+A plot of three search chains for eight of the nine parameters for the blind challenge 1.2.1 data set.
 The solid lines in each cell denote the true value.
+All angular variables are measured in radians, M_c and μ have units of M{\odot} , t_c is given in seconds and D_L is quoted in Gpc.

-In Table 1 we compare that values of the key file against the MLEs for the training set (top) and the blind set (bottom).
-We also quote the 1- σ error estimation from the Fisher matrix, and the error in multiples of the 1- σ error estimates from the Fisher matrix.
-In the table, t_c is recorded in seconds.
-While again we did not search for them, the MLEs obtained for $(\iota, \ln D_L, \psi)$ give errors of $(3.86 \times 10^{-3}, 6.62 \times 10^{-2}, 1.43)$ and $(1.7 \times 10^{-2}, 4.15 \times 10^{-2}, -2.7 \times 10^{-4})$ for the training and blind data sets espectively.
-The ψ value is obtained from converting $\psi \rightarrow \psi + \pi$.
-For the blind data set, the source had a combined SNR of 664.78, while we recovered a SNR of 658.38 .
+In table 1 we compare the values of the key file λ^X against the MLEs λ^{MLE} for the training set (top) and the blind set (bottom).
+We also quote the 1σ error estimation from the Fisher matrix $\sigma{\lambda^X}^{\text{Fisher}}$ based on the key file values and the error in multiples of the 1σ error estimates from the Fisher matrix, i.e. $(\lambda^X - \lambda^{\text{MLE}}) / \sigma{\lambda^X}^{\text{Fisher}}$.
+While again we did not search for them, the MLEs obtained for $(\iota, \ln D_L, \psi)$ give errors of $(3.86 \times 10^{-3}, 6.62 \times 10^{-2}, 1.43)$ and $(1.7 \times 10^{-2}, 4.15 \times 10^{-2}, -2.7 \times 10^{-4})$ for the training and blind data sets respectively.
+The ψ value is obtained from converting $\psi \to \psi + \pi$.
+For the blind data set, the source had a combined SNR of 664.78, while we recovered an SNR of 658.38.
 Again the mismatch is due, we feel, to a phasing issue in the code which has since been rectified.
-Each run took approximately 24 hours on a single Mac G5 processor.
+The new codes recover the initial phase almost perfectly.
+Each run took approximately 24 h on a single Mac G5 processor.

 3.2.
-Challenge 1.2.2.
+Challenge 1.2.2